vrosu/thingworx-influxdb-flux-toolbox/README.md

 This extension allows using InfluxDB Cloud TSM's data aggregation capabilities through Flux.<br>
 It does that by effectively using the aggregateWindow() Flux function that is called through the ThingWorx PostText ContentLoader snippet.<br>
+This extension should be used only if the user requires aggregated data for their use case.
+If raw data is needed, please use the ThingWorx's built-in QueryPropertyHistory style services.
 The main service in this Extension has a signature similar to QueryNamedPropertyHistory in order to be easy to use by the user. <br>
 It contains 3 ThingWorx entities, a ThingShape and 2 Datashapes (there is no Java code).